choderalab/nnp_testground/README.md

 ## Examples

-- examples/waterbox contains simulation setup for a ~1K atom pure water simulation.
+- examples/waterbox contains simulation setup for a ~1K atom pure water simulation with periodic boundary conditions.
 Simulations are performed either with ANI2x or MACE.

-- examples/protein_ligand contains a solvated protein-ligand simulation in which the ligand is treated with a NNP and the protein&water is treated with a classical force field.
+- examples/protein_ligand contains a solvated protein-ligand simulation with periodic boundary conditions in which the ligand is treated with a NNP and the protein&water is treated with a classical force field.